How Bail Bonds Work in California

 When using California bail bonds, you pay a bail bondsman 7% to 10% of the total bail amount (the premium).
 When you’ve paid the bondsman, they will deliver the bond to the court and secure the defendant’s release.
 Keep in mind that the premium paid to the bail company is non-refundable.

-Paying the premium begins the contract between a bail bondsmen (or bail agency).
+Paying the premium begins the contract between a bail bondsmen (or bail agency) and the defendant (or cosignor).
 When bail is set by the court, the California bail bonds company is an option used by the defendant to get released from jail before their trial begins.
+This is how bail bonds work in California.

 How Much is Your California Bail?